720x486 vs. 720x480: Why Line Count Accuracy Matters

 What’s the first component to give way in a VCR?
 As is often the case, as many mechanics know well, rubber is the fail point.
 As a VCR is unlikely to be met with high moisture, destruction from material decay will be due to rubber aging before metal gives way.

-Stuck in the Past: Stick Shed Syndrome
+Stuck in the Past: Sticky Shed Syndrome

 Aging magnetic tape made with particular binding agents can develop “sticky shed syndrome”, which can shred your tape when played!
 Symptoms of this decay can be observed in slowed performance from the tape, shedding residue onto the playback heads, or worst of all, the squealing sound of your tape shredding.